 We have previously conducted two Phase 3 clinical trials for Twirla, and we filed a new drug application, or NDA, with the FDA for Twirla in April 2012.
 The FDA issued a Complete Response Letter, or CRL, in February 2013, identifying certain issues, including a request for additional clinical data, quality information and chemistry, manufacturing and controls information, which must be addressed before approval can be granted.
 Accordingly, we are gathering the requested information and intend to conduct an additional Phase 3 clinical trial for Twirla, which is expected to commence enrollment during the third quarter of 2014.
 The FDA may also re-inspect our manufacturing partner's facilities before approval can be granted.
 Although we met with the FDA in October 2013 to discuss our new Phase 3 clinical trial and received substantial written comments from the FDA in February 2014, we have not sought and have not obtained agreement with the FDA on a special protocol assessment regarding the new Phase 3 trial.
-We cannot predict whether our additional Phase 3 clinical trials or any future trials we may conduct will be successful or whether regulators will agree with our conclusions regarding the results of these trials or any clinical trials we have conducted to date.
+We cannot predict whether our additional Phase 3 clinical trials we may conduct will be successful or whether regulators will agree with our conclusions regarding the results of these trials or any clinical trials we have conducted to date.

 Before obtaining regulatory approvals for the commercial sale of any product candidate for a target indication, we must demonstrate in preclinical studies and well-controlled clinical trials and, with respect to approval in the United States, to the satisfaction of the FDA, that the product candidate is safe and effective for use for that target indication and that the manufacturing facilities, processes and controls are adequate.
 In the United States, it is necessary to submit an NDA to obtain FDA approval.
 An NDA must include extensive preclinical and clinical data and supporting information to establish the product candidate's safety and efficacy for each desired indication, although we may partially rely on public information or the FDA's prior approval of similar products.
 The NDA must also include significant information regarding the chemistry, manufacturing and controls for the product.
 The FDA may further inspect our manufacturing facilities to ensure that the facilities can manufacture our product candidates and our products, if and when approved, in compliance with the applicable regulatory requirements, as well as inspect our clinical trial sites to ensure that our studies are properly conducted.
 Obtaining approval of an NDA is a lengthy, expensive and uncertain process, and approval may not be obtained.
 Upon submission of an NDA, the FDA must make an initial determination that the application is sufficiently complete to accept the submission for filing.
 We cannot be certain that any submissions will be accepted for filing and review by the FDA, or ultimately be approved.
 If the application is not accepted for review or approval, the FDA may require that we conduct additional clinical or preclinical trials, or take other actions before it will reconsider our application.
-If the FDA requires additional studies or data, we would incur increased costs and delays in the marketing approval process, which may require us to expend more resources than we have available.
-In addition, the FDA may not consider any additional information to be complete or sufficient to support approval.
+If the FDA requires additional studies or data, we would incur increased costs and delays in the marketing approval.